Table of contents

 By 2035, Accenture predicts that AI will boost profitability by an average of 38% in the grocery industry by reducing wastage.

-Symphony RetailAI, headquartered in Texas, helps in streamlining the supply chain in food service by deploying AI.
+Symphony RetailAI, headquartered in Texas, helps in streamlining the supply chain in food service by deploying AI in food technology.
 Their technology is capable of providing actionable insights based on real-time data driving improved performance and profit.

 Leveraging AI in supply chain management leads to: